 Nero had harboured thoughts of vengeance against his tutor when he was young, which was the reason for Seneca’s ignominious demise; nonetheless, the wise Seneca chose to die in this way rather than in any other.
 But this is how Nero killed him.

-But at last Fortune decided to tolerate Nero’s insatiable pride no longer.
-Although he was strong, she was stronger.
-She thought to herself: ‘By God, I’m foolish to allow a man so filled with evil to hold such high office as to be called Emperor.
+At last Fortune decided to tolerate Nero’s insatiable pride no longer.
+Although he was strong, she was stronger, and she thought to herself: ‘By God, I’m foolish to allow a man so filled with evil to hold such high office and to be called emperor.
 By God, I’ll kick him off his throne!
-When he least expects it, that’s when I'll strike.’
+When he least expects it, that’s when I’ll strike.’

 Near his wit’s end, he fled and prayed to his gods for relief, but to no avail.
 Fearing for his life, he ran into a garden, thinking to find somewhere to hide.
 In this garden he came upon two menials sitting beside a great fire, and he implored them to kill him and to cut off his head when he was dead, so that his body wouldn’t be desecrated.
 Then he killed himself – he could think of no other course of action – at which Fortune smiled and had a good laugh.